tactcomplabs/sst-pim/README.md

 ## SST Configuration
 - Control regions for Cachability.
 Currently all REV accesses are non-cachable.
 Good for latency but it does not represent real-world hardware.

+## Application Driver
+- Add cacheable regions to the L1$ interface and remove FORCE_NONCACHEABLE_REQS from mkinc/appx.mk

 ## Code Quality
 - There are a number of compiler warnings in SST includes.
 Consider bringing these in locally and fixing the warnings ( posibbly followed by SST PRs )